bird poop tomato. don't worry, it's still good!

 zinnia flowers, so pretty.

 you avid readers, it has been awhile!
 I've been reflecting on only have 3 more weeks before my VISTA term is ended. the looming thought of unemployment makes me sad and a bit uncomfortable.
 But, while I truly enjoy this job, I also strongly want to move to Portland by the end of August. if I can both move & get a job in PDX, I will be very thankful indeed. to come, lists!
-01. things to do in MI before moving 02. things to do in PDX.it's zucchini season! hurrah! a gardener at Towar already harvested a bucketful of them & was so kind as to give me some.
-I will be making bread tonight.
-I think zucchinis are quiet cute in the way they grow from the plant (see 2nd foto above).
+01. things to do in MI before moving 02. things to do in PDX.

 tah-dah! so, I finished the community garden tour poster early last week & it has since gone to the printer & into the windows of Lansing businesses. if you live in the Ingham area, you should come on out! details: